Azerbaijanis in Turkmenistan

 Azerbaijanis in Turkmenistan (Türkmənistan azərbaycanlıları) are part of the Azerbaijani diaspora.
 They are Turkmen citizens and permanent residents of ethnic Azerbaijani background.
 Azerbaijan and Turkmenistan used to be part of the Russian Empire and later the Soviet Union.
-As of 1989, there were 33,365 Azerbaijanis in Turkmenistan.
+As of the 2022 census, there were 26,576 Azerbaijanis in Turkmenistan.

 Demographics

 Azerbaijanis in Turkmenistan live mainly in the coastal provinces of Turkmenbashi, the capital Ashgabat and Balkanabat.
 According to the 1926 census, 4.2 thousand Azerbaijanis lived there at that time.
 The period when the number of Azerbaijani population in the country was the largest was 1989.
 At that time, 33 thousand Azerbaijanis lived in the country.
 After the collapse of the Soviet Union and the independence of Turkmenistan, the migration of both Azerbaijanis and non-Turkmen to the outside of the country began.
 The reason for this was the need to return to one's motherland due to the bad economic situation in the country, as well as the changing political situation.